- When is the application deadline?

-The program has affiliations with John Hopkins Medical Center, Schneider's Children's Hospital at Long Island Jewish Medical Center, Morgan Stanley Children’s Hospital of New York, The Children’s Hospital of Philadelphia, Westchester Medical Center for intensive pediatric rotations.
+The program has affiliations with Schneider's Children's Hospital at Long Island Jewish Medical Center, Morgan Stanley Children’s Hospital of New York, The Children’s Hospital of Philadelphia, Westchester Medical Center for intensive pediatric rotations.
 Maryland Shock Trauma Center in Baltimore, Maryland offers intensive trauma rotations.
-All students are required to have a cardiothoracic and obstetrical anesthesia rotation during their clinical sequence.
+All students are required to have a cardiothoracic and obstetrical anesthesia rotation during their clinical residency.

 - Why is CCRN recommended?